-A workout plan, a worldwide competition, a franchise of gyms — the sport of CrossFit is more than just a fitness modality; it's a brand.
+A modality, a global competition, a franchise of gyms — the sport of CrossFit is more than just a workout; it's a brand.
 What started as a small competition at a California ranch in 2000 by founder and former CEO Greg Glassman has grown to be one of the biggest fitness movements in the world.

 These CrossFit statistics will answer all of those questions and more.